Joey Votto Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in the league.

-- The Marlins' 4.21 team ERA ranks 15th among all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Marlins pitchers combine to rank 14th in baseball in home runs surrendered (131 total, 1.1 per game).
+- Marlins pitchers combine to rank 14th in baseball in home runs allowed (131 total, 1.1 per game).

-- In his last time out on Wednesday, the lefty went five innings against the Philadelphia Phillies, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Thursday against the Philadelphia Phillies, the right-hander threw six innings, giving up four earned runs while surrendering five hits.

-- In 22 games this season, the 26-year-old has a 4.14 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .261 to his opponents.
+- The 37-year-old has put up an ERA of 5.32, with 7.4 strikeouts per nine innings, in five games this season.
+Opponents are batting .192 against him.

 © 2023 Data Skrive.
 All rights reserved.